ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

   </dd>

   <dt>SEARCHABLE</dt>
-  <dd>This field indicates if the events are available for search in Kibana. <br>When the value of the field **SEARCHABLE** is set to *None*, then events are available for download, but you can not anlyze them in Kibana.
+  <dd>This field indicates if the events are available for search in Kibana. <br>When the value of the field **SEARCHABLE** is set to *None*, then events are available for download, but you cannot analyze them in Kibana.
   </dd>

 </dl>